Sea buckthorn: Cultivars

 In the United Kingdom, the cultivars 'Leikora' and 'Pollmix' have won the Royal Horticultural Society's Award of Garden Merit.
 'Leikora' is a dense-fruit cultivar, while 'Pollmix' is used as a pollinator for female clones.
 Cultivar Sprite has dense, compact vines growing to 2 ft tall and wide, characteristics possibly making it useful as a low hedge near the sea.

-European subspecies

-In Europe, four subspecies are native, differing in their adapted abilities and regions.

-Carpation-sea buckthorn (Hippophae rhamnoides subsp. carpatica Rousi) mostly grows in forests in Eastern Europe and is native.
-Mountain-sea buckthorn or river buckthorn (Hippophae rhamnoides subsp. fluviatilis Soest) is located in the Alps regions and Spain.
-This subspecies has fewer thorns than others, and is used for breeding, due to easier harvesting methods.
-H. rhamnoides fluviatilis is endangered due to its habitat in gravel pits next to naturally flowing rivers.
-Coastal-sea buckthorn (Hippophae rhamnoides L. subsp.
-Rhamnoides) is native to dunes near the Baltic Sea.
-It is short with thorny branches.

-Hippophae rhamnoides subsp.
-Caucasica is native to Ukraine, Turkey, and Romania, and was introduced into Russia.

 Interactions

 Symbionts

 Hippophae rhamnoides plants that are 1–2 years old develop root nodules containing actinobacteria of the genus Frankia, which are capable of fixing nitrogen.
 As a result of this relationship, the soils in stands of H. rhamnoides are enriched in nitrogen.
-The nitrogen-fixing activity of the symbiotic bacteria is not constant, but depends on external factors such as the climate or whether additional nitrogen fertilization occurred.
+The nitrogen-fixing activity of the symbiotic bacteria is not constant, but depends on external factors such as the climate or whether additional nitrogen fertilisation occurred.

 Diseases and insect pests

 Both in Asia and in Europe, sea buckthorn losses occur notably due to environmental stress, wilt disease and insect pests.
 It is estimated that more than 60,000 ha of natural and planted sea buckthorn stands have died in China since the year 2000 due to these three factors, and approximately 5,000 ha perish each year.